 5. Budget fun money each month.

 Budgeting fun money each month is like putting a pressure valve in your budget.
-When we have a budget that is so tight we resent it and forget that its purpose is to serve us in our financial goals, we can become frustrated and blow our budget, thus undermining our success.
+When you have a budget that is so tight you may come to resent it and forget that its purpose is to serve you in your financial goals.
+You may become frustrated and blow your budget, thus undermining your success.

-Having even $10 each for myself and my husband to spend, no questions asked, is a helpful tool we can use to help us stick to our budget.
-We can also budget for a fun family activity.
+Having even $10 each for yourself and your husband to spend each month, no questions asked, is a helpful tool you can use to help stick to your budget.

-Fun money releases the pressure to only spend money on our necessary budgeted items.
-It gives us some freedom in our budget and helps us stick with our budget in other areas.
-When we budget a little for fun money, our budget feels more like a workable plan than a noose.
+Fun money releases the pressure to only spend money on your necessary budgeted items.
+It gives you some freedom in your budget and helps you stick with your budget in other areas.
+When you budget a little for fun money, your budget feels more like a workable plan than a noose.